isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/LinkingISB-CGCtoCABQ.rst

 Linking BigQuery to ISB-CGC Project Controlled Access Data
 =======================================================

-To obtain access you must fist link your NIH ID via the wepp application to your Google identity to be able to use controlled data in BigQuery.
-Then once linked you can To obtain access to the ISB-CGC-cbq project tables in BigQuery.
-You must also link these tables to your project so that they will show up in the left panel of your BigQuery web UI.
+To obtain access you must first link your NIH ID via the wepp application to your Google identity to be able to use controlled data in BigQuery.
+Then once linked you can obtain access to the ISB-CGC-cbq project tables in BigQuery.
+You must also link these tables to your project, so that they will show up in the left panel of your BigQuery web UI.

 Linking your NIH and Google identities
 --------------------------------------